 However, according to CentreForum, the majority of early payments are not made by higher earners.

 If the new system is given the go-ahead, it is expected to come into force next year, along with the tuition fee increases that will see new students paying up to £9,000 a year.

 The student finance culture can lead people into borrowing thousands of pounds, leaving graduates in large amounts of debt before they even bring home their first pay packet.
 From large overdrafts offered with student accounts, to student credit cards as well as student loans and tuition fee loans, it doesn’t take long to see the debts stack up.

-The new tuition fee system works by payments initially being taken care of by the government, then repaid gradually once the student has finished studying and is earning £21,000 or more per year.
-If there are any outstanding debts left over after 30 years they are written off.
+Under the new tuition fee system, payments are initially being taken care of by the government, then later repaid gradually once the student has finished studying and is earning £21,000 or more per year.
+If there are any outstanding debts left over after 30 years, they are written off.

 According to the coalition, the system has always been progressive, seeing graduates that earn more repaying more.